SOFiSTiK/gh_sofistik/README.md

 # gh_sofistik
-Contains tools and examples for the exchange of data between Grasshopper and SOFiSTiK
+Tools and examples for the exchange of data between Grasshopper and SOFiSTiK